mikky-j/certify/README.md

 ### How it works:

-Certify uses various features provded only by the ICP for its essential operations.
+Certify uses various features provided only by the ICP for its essential operations.
 Some of it are:

-- **ICP Storage**: We store certicates as Non-Fungible Tokens (NFTs) on the Internet Computer.
-Certify implements a custom version of the [DIP721 specification](https://github.com/Psychedelic/DIP721/blob/develop/spec.md) in order to effectively store a user's certficates.
+- **ICP Storage**: We store certificates as Non-Fungible Tokens (NFTs) on the Internet Computer.
+Certify implements a custom version of the [DIP721 specification](https://github.com/Psychedelic/DIP721/blob/develop/spec.md) in order to effectively store a user's certificates.
 - **Search Functionality**: In our backend canister, we implement various endpoints that helps us to effectively search for certificates and retrieve the associated data with a certificate.

 ## Usage: